xingyizhou/ExtremeNet/README.md

 ## Citation
-If you find this model useful for your resesarch, please use the following BibTeX entry.
+If you find this model useful for your research, please use the following BibTeX entry.

     @inproceedings{zhou2019bottomup,
       title={Bottom-up Object Detection by Grouping Extreme and Center Points},